Underdog promo code CBSSPORTS2: $75 new user bonus for NBA, college basketball, more on Tuesday, March 10

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

 Approximately two dozen men's basketball tournament games and 11 NBA matches highlight Tuesday's sports schedule, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Among the top NBA games is a matchup between the Boston Celtics and San Antonio Spurs, leaving plenty of ways to utilize the best DFS apps.
+In that matchup you can go higher or lower 23.5 points for Victor Wembanyama and higher or lower than 19.5 points for Jayson Tatum.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Tuesday, March 10